Carola Garcia de Vinuesa: Roula Pispirigou Case

 “the multiple pathological findings in the three girls constitute reasonable medical explanations for their natural deaths and suggest a hereditary congenital liver and heart disease with variable expressiveness.”
 And she concludes: “There is no clinical or scientific evidence to suggest that the mother was responsible for the death of her three children.”

 Awards and recognition

 She was the 2008 winner of the Australian Science Minister's Prize for Life Scientist of the Year and the 2009 winner of the Australian Academy of Science's Gottschalk Medal for her research uncovering the origins of autoimmune diseases.
 In 2022 Vinuesa was elected a Fellow of the Royal Society.
+She received the 2026 FEBS | EMBO Women in Science Award.

 Personal life

 Vinuesa was born and raised in Cadiz, Spain.
 She has two daughters.
 Vinuesa says her career decisions echoed her father's, who was a community-servant lawyer.
 He worked in the second democratic government in Spain as a treasury inspector.

 As of August 2021, Vinuesa lives in the UK.